Radonchnk/My_favorite_security_scripts/Mac Changer/README.md

-This tool will help your MAC addres.
+This tool will help cange your MAC addres.

 Use case:
 	python mac_changer.py -i wlan0 -m 00:11:22:33:44:55